 For Voice And Forest (2'05) is a sequence shot of a forest where a little girl is walking by, singing one continuous note, from distant humming to a loud scream.
 It is a miniature piece for the monumental voice of 8 year old Alexandra.
 The performance explores the spatial dimensions of sonic phenomena in a landscape by reflecting on the perception of distance, scale, and focus: from emergence to near-disappearance.
-To emphasize on the dream-like aspect of the sequence, the image and sound are deliberately out of sync, where the movement of the body and mouth seem to be an echo of the sound, and not the other way around.
+The image and sound are deliberately out of sync, where the movement of the body and mouth seem to be an echo of the sound, and not the other way around.

 The video is part of the group exhibition entitled Listen curated by Marie Muracciole and Marcella Lista.
 The show focuses on the medium of sound where works are articulated around the notions of silence and enlargement of the acoustic spectrum, whether to experiment with the limits of perception or to put recording techniques to the test.
 They involve different gestures inspired by a practical or imaginary experience of sound, aimed at the production or reproduction of this experience.

 To further details about the exhibition, please visit the Beirut Art Center here